 - TXV on the indoor coil. - Crankcase heater (Some models have factory installed CCH's.
-Refer to tables in Section 4.4.5.6.) - Start components maybe required depending upon quality of voltage (consistently <200 vac at outdoor unit) - Insulated liquid line in unconditioned space only.
-Insulated suction line full length. - Follow the proper line sizing, maximum linear and equivalent lengths, charging requirements, and oil level adjustments spelled out in this manual.
+Refer to tables in Section 4.5.5.6.) - Start components maybe required depending upon quality of voltage (consistently <200 vac at outdoor unit) - Insulated liquid line in unconditioned space only.
+Insulated vapor line full length. - Follow the proper line sizing, maximum linear and equivalent lengths, charging requirements, and oil level adjustments spelled out in this manual. - Verify at least 5°F [2.8°C] liquid sub-cooling at the outdoor unit service valve in the heating mode.